-How to Tell if your VPN is Working and Truly Hiding your IP Address
+How to tell if your VPN is working and truly hiding your IP address.
+Updated tools for 2023.

 Standard VPN Tests (for web browsing, not torrenting)

-There are several ways you can check whether your VPN is working properly but it is important you use reliable and reputable online tools that give accurate results.
-Here you will find some tried and true methods to check that your VPN is working the way it should.
+There are several ways to check whether your VPN is working properly but it's important to use reliable and reputable online tools that give accurate results.
+Here you'll find some tried and true methods to check if your VPN is actually working.

 Basic IP Address Test